Methane Pyrolysis Heat Recovery

-The first stage preheater/cooler, The Methane Pyrolysis Preheater is designed and produced for utilizing the thermal energy released during the process by cooling the high temperature dirty hydrogen/carbon black gas mixture (>900 °C) to lower temperature levels and to heat the input methane gas from low temperatures to about 600(??) °C.
+The first stage preheater/cooler, The Methane Pyrolysis Preheater is designed and produced for utilizing the thermal energy released during the process by cooling the high temperature hydrogen/carbon black gas mixture (>900 °C) to lower temperature levels and to heat up the input methane gas from low temperatures levels.

 The Methane Pyrolysis Preheater is the most important energy-saving equipment in the methane pyrolysis and turquoise hydrogen production process.